 Use a VPN

 However, a VPN offers a lot more than just a Proxy server.
-A fully-fledged VPN service, like PureVPN, comes equipped with useful features such as military-grade encryption, NAT Firewall, and enterprise-grade security that makes it the best tool for your online privacy and security.
+A full-fledged VPN service, like PureVPN, comes equipped with useful features such as military-grade encryption, NAT Firewall, and enterprise-grade security that makes it the best tool for your online privacy and security.

 Wrapping Things Up

 The world we live in today requires us to be cautious at every step we take.
-After all, each time we surf the internet, we leave a massive digital footprint behind.
+After all, each time we surf the web, we leave a massive digital footprint behind.
 These digital footprints can be exploited by hackers and cybercriminals in various different ways.

 If you surf the web without letting anyone notice you, rest assured that trouble won’t come knocking at your door anytime soon!